 As part of DSP Recognition Week, FADSP is pleased to recognize direct support professionals (DSPs) who are making a meaningful difference in the lives of the people they serve.
-Gwendolyn Dickerson is one of those DSPs.
+Hugo Reid is one of those DSPs.

-Thank you Gwen for your continued service to the individuals served at Florida Mentor!
+Thank you, Hugo, for your continued service to the individuals served at Ann Storck Center!